altpsyche/bobreview/README.md

 ### "OpenAI API key not found"
 - Set the `OPENAI_API_KEY` environment variable, or
 - Use the `--openai-key` command line argument
+- Or use `--dry-run` to test without an API key

 ### "No PNG files found"
 - Ensure PNG files are in the specified directory
 - Verify filenames match the required format: `TestCase_tricount_drawcalls_timestamp.png`
+- Check directory path is correct

 ### "Invalid filename format"
 - Check that filenames follow the exact format: `TestCase_tricount_drawcalls_timestamp.png`
 - Ensure all components are present and numeric values are valid integers
+- Trianglecount, drawcalls, and timestamp must be non-negative integers

+### "Configuration validation failed"
+- Check that soft caps are <= hard caps
+- Ensure outlier_sigma > 0
+- Verify temperature is between 0 and 2

+### Slow performance
+- Use `--use-cache` on subsequent runs (enabled by default)
+- Use `--sample N` to process a subset for testing
+- Consider using a smaller chunk size with `--image-chunk-size`

+### High API costs
+- Enable caching with `--use-cache` (default)
+- Use `--dry-run` for testing configuration
+- Process a sample first with `--sample` to verify output

 ## License